Limits#

 The limits are defined as:

 \[{q \ominus q_{min}} \leq \Delta q \leq {q_{max} \ominus q}\]where \(q \in {\cal C}\) is the robot’s configuration and \(\Delta q \in T_q({\cal C})\) is the displacement in the tangent space at \(q\).
+See the Derivations section for more information.

 - Parameters: